Winterport (CDP), Maine

 Winterport is a census-designated place (CDP) in the town of Winterport in Waldo County, Maine, United States.
 The population was 1,307 at the 2000 census.

 Geography

-Winterport is located at (44.639586, −68.851219).

 According to the United States Census Bureau, the CDP has a total area of 6.6 mi^{2} (17.0 km^{2}), of which 5.8 mi^{2} (15.0 km^{2}) is land and 0.8 mi^{2} (1.9 km^{2}) (11.45%) is water.

 Winterport lies in the northeastern corner of Waldo County, along the Penobscot River across from Hancock County.
 It is located in the southeastern corner of the town, along the border with Frankfort to the south and Bucksport to the east.
 Within the central village of the CDP are community locations such as Wagner Middle School, Abbott Park, and the town offices.
 U.S. Route 1 is Winterport's main street.

 The Winterport Historic District, encompassing a significant portion of the town center, was listed on the National Register of Historic Places in 1975.